Doctoral Alumni

 Thesis Title: Learning, brain plasticity, and foraging behavior in hemimetabolous insects

-Heather graduated from The University of Arizona in May 2002 with a Bachelors of Science in Ecology and Evolutionary Biology.
+Heather graduated from The University of Arizona in May 2002 with a Bachelor of Science in Ecology and Evolutionary Biology.
 After graduation, she spent several years as a research technician at the U of A. She studied, among other projects, host plant choice in pipevine swallowtail butterflies with Dr. Dan Papaj, and developmental neurobiology with Dr. Lynne Oland in Dr. Leslie Tolbert’s lab.

 She is now is an Adjunct Professor at the George Washington University and also works on writing manuscripts and post-doctoral proposals.